diego1q2w/antaeus/README.md

 First you'll have to run the `./script/server`.
 After you run it, a few things will happen.
 It will fetch if needed a couple of Docker images
 - It will fetch if needed a couple of Docker images
-- It will build the project in each container if is the first time it will take a while, and it might fail to compile :p.
-Don't worry after that I will always work.
-Since we are running two processes at the same time (in theory insolated) and due to docker volumes, it will fail if both processes try to compile the `buildSrc` at the same time (they both share it), there are few ways to fix that and probably I will if I have time.
-But since it is not a big deal, and thanks to the cache.
-It won't happen again; just run `./script/down` and hit `./script/server` again.
+- It will build the project in each container; if is the first time it will take a while, after that gets faster.
-- Once started, It will create the bus topology: exchanges and topics.
+- Once started, It will create the *bus topology*: exchanges and topics.

 Now you'll have to make sure everything is running, `pleo-antaeus-retrier` and `pleo-antaeus-scheduler` expose an HTTP port `7000` and `7001` respectively.
 You can do that by hitting their health checks endpoints.

 - `pleo-antaeus-scheduler` - [http://localhost:7000/rest/health](http://localhost:7000/rest/health)
 - `pleo-antaeus-retrier` - [http://localhost:7001/rest/health](http://localhost:7001/rest/health)

 If both services are running then, you are good to go.
 In case something fail just, hit `./script/down` and `./script/server` again and it should be fine.

 The 1st of "this month" has come so is time to schedule some payments, to start the whole process you'll have to publish a message manually (It will be the only one).
 This event emulates that external factor that will result in real live trigger this process i.e., a CronJob in Kubernetes.